ForgeRock/forgeops/helm/forgerock-metrics/README.md

 ### Configure alert notifications.
 The default Alertmanager configuration in ```etc/prometheus-values/kube-prometheus.yaml``` is not configured to send any alert
 notifications.
-This can be customized by following the steps in the previous How To **Overriding Prometheus, Alertmanager and Grafana configuration values.**
+This can be customized by following the steps in the previous 'How To' **Overriding Prometheus, Alertmanager and
-and configuring the sections described below.
+Grafana configuration values.** and configuring the sections described below.

-Alert grouping and filtering can be configured in the alertmanager/config/route section and the notifications are configured in the
+* Alert grouping and filtering can be configured in the alertmanager.config.route section
-alertmanager/config/receivers block where you can also define a template for the alert output text.
-The output text also incorporates
+* Notifications are configured in the alertmanager.config.receivers section where you can also define a template for the alert output
-labels so the info can be dynamically imported from the original alert definition(see the **Configuring alerting rules** How To).
+text.
+The output text also incorporates labels so the info can be dynamically imported from the original alert definition
+(see the **Configuring alerting rules** 'How To').

 See [Alertmanager configuration](https://prometheus.io/docs/alerting/configuration/) and [Alertmanger notifications](https://prometheus.io/docs/alerting/notifications/) for more details.